Italian settlers in Libya: Emigrants

 Libya was considered the new "America" for the Italian emigrants in the 1930s, substituting the United States.

 The Italians in Libya numbered 108,419 (12.37% of the total population) at the time of the 1939 census.
 They were concentrated in the coast around the city of Tripoli (they constituted 37% of the city's population) and Benghazi (31%).

 In 1938, Governor Balbo brought 20,000 Italian farmers to colonize Libya, and 26 new villages were founded for them, mainly in Cyrenaica.

+In 1938 20,000 Italian colonists settled in coastal Libya.
+Italian authorities created 26 new agricultural villages for them: Olivetti, Bianchi, Giordani, Micca, Tazzoli, Breviglieri, Marconi, Garabulli, Crispi, Corradini, Garibaldi, Littoriano, Castel Benito, Filzi, Baracca, Maddalena, Aro, Oberdan, D’Annunzio, Razza, Mameli, Battisti, Berta, Luigi di Savoia and Gioda.

 On 9 January 1939, the colony of Libya was incorporated into metropolitan Italy and thereafter considered an integral part of the Italian state.
 Libya, as the Fourth Shore, was to be part of the Imperial Italy, desired by the Italian irredentists.

 By 1939 the Libyan Italians had built 400 km of new railroads and 4,000 km of new roads (the largest and most important was the one from Tripoli to Tobruk, on the coast) in Libya.

+The construction of the railway Tripoli-Bengazi was blocked by the start of World War II: only a few dozen kms were built between Tripoli and Misurata.

 World War II

-In 1940 World War II broke out between Italy and Great Britain.
+In 1940 World War II broke out between Italy and the United Kingdom.
 The defeat of the Axis forces in the North African Campaigns of World War II meant Italy lost Libya to British and French control.
 After these Western Desert Campaign defeats in 1943, Italy was forced to abandon its colonial intentions and projects, but most of the Italian settlers remained in Libya.